 Lars Anderson's Out of This World

 Lars Anderson's Artist Statement:

-To purchase Anna's work please email her: email@example.com
+To purchase Lars' work please email him: email@example.com

 Common Ground strives to be the center of a vibrant community.
 Our owners believe that a vibrant community is one that is alive with art.

 Our gallery is located in our highly utilized Flatlander Classroom, a space dedicated to connecting the community, facilitating educational opportunities focusing on healthy living, and providing access to local artists.
 This multi-use space is ideal for integrating the arts into the urban environment and creating partnerships among artists, the community and business.
 This year, we will be hosting two artist at a time, allotting each artist a locked case that is 8’ long x 44’’ high x 4’’ wide.
 We always welcome kids and group shows to apply!